elvodqa/PyReimu/README.md

 ##  Installing

-  PyReimu is avaiable at PyPI.
+  PyReimu is (not yet) avaiable at PyPI.
 ```bash
 pip install pyreimu
 ```